brimdata/zed/zng/docs/spec.md

 > TBD: For decimal, ZSON assumes decimal128 and there's not a way to specify
 > different widths.
 This should be okay since a 128 will hold the others.
-> For duration, ZSON says RFC-3339 but there is no way to specify negative
-> durations in RDC-3339 but ZNG is and zq are perfectly happy with them.

 ## Appendix A. Related Links